SkretasLab/ProteoSeeker/README.md

    -sp/--swissprot-path           Str -Opt- Path to the Swiss-Prot protein database.

    -mp/--motifs-path              Str -Opt- Path to the file with the motifs.

+   -pfp/--parameters-file-path    Str -Opt- The path to the file with the parameters and their
+                                  values.

    -o/--output                    Str -Opt- Path to the output folder.